Bed mites - House mites

-The mites settle in your beds, in your armchairs? difficulty: you don't see them!
-Find in this file a set of answers and products that will allow you to fight this insect, which is omnipresent in our homes.
+Dust mites have taken up residence in your bedding, in your armchairs?
+The problem: you can't see them!
+In this dossier, you'll find a range of answers and products to help you combat this insect, which is omnipresent in our homes.

 Order : mites

 Family : Tyroglyphidae

 What you need to know about bed mites

 The bed mite is the most common mite found in homes.
 Bed mites tend to feed on tiny scraps of skin and mould filaments.
 House mites, on the other hand, feed mainly on sugary organic matter.
 They can therefore be found in house dust, but also in all sweet foods and dried fruit.